 If you don’t know anyone who plays 40K then most employees at gaming stores are more than happy to chat about the game and answer questions.
 If all else fails, hit up the internet.
 You can find some great communities that are friendly to new players.

 I don’t really participate in forums these days but the only forum community I can safely recommend is The Bolter & Chainsword.
-B&C is a forum focused on Space Marines, but it does also cover all other armies and the game in general.
+B&C is a forum focused on Space Marines, but it does also cover all other Warhammer 40K armies and the game in general.
 You can also try your luck with groups on Facebook, though I find they move to fast to be of much use.

 There are a lot of blogs dedicated to one particular army, or a few Warhammer 40K armies.
 Some of those blogs will have some great information, and some authors will be kind enough to help you out if you post a comment.

 With a little luck you can find some awesome blogs that might already have answers to your questions.
+I do also have a rather extensive list of wargaming bloggers you can check out, as well as a list of top wargaming bloggers I recommend reading.

 Choosing the right army for yourself will make a huge difference in how you perceive the game.
-Choosing an army based on how powerful it is isn’t a good idea.
+Choosing something based on how powerful it is isn’t a good idea.
 Power level is in a constant state of flux.
 A new codex, or rules release, can move a strong army from the top to the bottom.
-If you start with an army you like the looks of, and it fits your play style, then you will find the game far more enjoyable and rewarding.
+If you start with something you like the looks of, and it fits your play style, then you will find the game far more enjoyable and rewarding.
 There are ebbs and flows in the game of 40K, and having an army that fits you will make riding those waves easier and less noticeable.